mlpack/blog/doc/tutorials/Shikhar2017Week01.md

+@brief Profiling for parallelization and parallel stochastic optimization methods - Week 1
+@author Shikhar Bhardwaj
-Title: Profiling for parallelization and parallel stochastic optimization methods - Week 1
+@page Shikhar2017WeekOne Profiling for parallelization and parallel stochastic optimization methods - Week 1
-Date: 2017-06-05 17:14:00
+@date 2017-06-05 17:14:00

-Tags: gsoc, openMP, parallel, testing
-Author: Shikhar Bhardwaj
+@section Shikhar2017WeekOne Profiling for parallelization and parallel stochastic optimization methods - Week 1

 This summer, I'll be working on the parallel implementations of the sequential algorithms already implemented in mlpack to improve their